Taxpayers experiencing financial hardships may explore bankruptcy to discharge certain tax debts.

 Meeting eligibility requirements is crucial.
 The means test assesses one’s ability to pay obligations.

-Failing the means test may limit eligibility to Chapter 13 bankruptcy, necessitating debt repayment over three to five years.
+Failing the means test may limit eligibility for Chapter 13 bankruptcy, necessitating debt repayment over three to five years.
 Passing the test may qualify for Chapter 7 bankruptcy.

 Chapter 7 Bankruptcy and Tax Debt: